freeCodeCamp/freeCodeCamp/curriculum/challenges/italian/04-data-visualization/data-visualization-with-d3/use-dynamic-scales.md

     const w = 500;
     const h = 500;

-    // Padding between the SVG canvas boundary and the plot const padding = 30;
+    // Padding between the SVG boundary and the plot const padding = 30;

     // Create an x and y scale